uic-library/Data_pre-processing_in_python/_episodes/02-steps_in_ds_lifecycle.md

 ## What is Data Science?

 Data science is the field of study that combines domain expertise, programming skills, and knowledge of mathematics and statistics to extract meaningful insights from data.
-Data science practitioners apply machine learning algorithms to numbers, text, images, video, audio, and more to produce artificial intelligence (AI) systems to perform tasks that ordinarily require human intelligence.
-In turn, these systems generate insights which analysts and business users can translate into tangible business value.
+Data scientists apply machine learning algorithms to numbers, text, images, video, audio, and more to produce artificially intelligent  systems to perform tasks.
+These systems generate insights which analysts and business users can translate into tangible business value.

 ## What are the steps in a Data Science Project?